 Currency and Credit cards

 The currency used in Greenland is the Danish krone (DKK).
 Please note that there is no bank or ATM in Narsarsuaq.
 You can pay by credit card in stores (also in the settlements), at hotels, restaurants (including the Igaliku Country Hotel) and at tourist offices.
 However, it is a good idea to have a small amount of cash with you, especially if you are going to stay and dine on a sheep farm, where cash is the only means of payment.
-At the Blue Ice Café we accept – in addition to credit cards – euros, US dollars and British pounds.
+At the Blue Ice Café we accept – in addition to credit cards – euros and US dollars.
 There are ATMs in the towns of Narsaq, Qaqortoq and Nanortalik.

 There is mobile coverage in all towns and villages.
 Most European telecommunications providers have roaming agreements with Tele Greenland, but it might be quite expensive to use your phone in Greenland.
 You should also not rely on your mobile phone as a means of communicating with the outside world on a hiking trip, as there are many places in the countryside/mountains where you will not have a signal.
 If you are planning a longer hiking or kayaking trip in isolated areas, for safety reasons we recommend that you rent a satellite phone (Blue Ice Café).